 1. Diesel emissions

 The most significant area for diesel car owners is stricter rules on the permissible level of emissions of cars fitted with a diesel particulate filter (DPF).
 If a car’s exhaust emits “visible smoke of any colour”, it will be issued with a Major fault and will fail the test.
+One way that might help with this is a TerraClean – enter your postcode at the top of the page to find your nearest dealer.

 2. DPF removal

 MOT testers are also required to check if the car’s DPF has been removed or tampered with.
 If it has, the tester must refuse to test the car unless the owner can provide a “legitimate” reason for it having been removed, such as for cleaning.
+For more information visit our DPF page.

 3. Different categories of faults